Concerns

 - Maintenance and repairs: Condo owners are responsible for maintaining their units and are often required to pay for the upkeep of common areas.

 - Security: Condo owners may worry about the safety and security of their property and belongings, particularly in urban areas.
+Read the governing documents to understand what you the association provides for security.

 - Rental restrictions: Some condo associations may have restrictions on renting out units, which can be a concern for those who want to generate income from an investment property.